 Install an Anti-Malware software

 Antivirus programs are effective to prevent the classic types of online threats.
-Some of these are viruses, trojan, worms, or keyloggers.
+Some of these are viruses, trojans, worms, or keyloggers.
 While Anti-Malware software can detect and eliminate malware strains.
 Malware can’t be detected by a standard anti-virus program.
 There are plenty of advancements in Anti-malware programs.
 They are now using multiple detection methods to be more effective.
 You can find free Anti-Malware programs available online.
 Some of these are Malwarebytes, AVG AntiVirus, Avast Antivirus, Comodo Free Antivirus, and Windows Malicious Software Removal Tool (MRT).

 Install Web Application Firewall